commercetools/commercetools-payone-integration/README.md

 Just fork it.
 The MIT License allows you to do anything with the code, commercially or noncommercial.
 Contributing an Improvement is the better Idea though because you will save maintanance work when not forking.

-## Appendix 1: Shell script template that sets the environment variables:
+## Appendix 1: Shell script template that sets the environment variables

 (fill in the values required for your environment)